A data-driven approach to $\pi^{0}, \eta$ and $\eta^{\prime}$ single and double Dalitz decays: Double Dalitz decays

-The decay spectra for $\eta^{\prime}\to e^{+}e^{-}e^{+}e^{-}$ and $\eta^{\prime}\to\mu^{+}\mu^{-}\mu^{+}\mu^{-}$ shown in figure~\ref{decayetap4leptons} (left and right panels respectively) have been computed by taking eq. (\ref{interference}) into account.
-We have represented the contributions of the direct diagram (green solid curve), the exchange diagram expressed in terms of the variable of the direct diagram (red dotted curve), the interference term (blue dotted curve) and lastly the total distribution (black dotted line).
-One interesting feature concerning phase space is that the electronic mode (left panel) is clearly sensitive to the intermediate vector resonances while the muonic (right panel) is basically not.
-Our predictions are presented in table~\ref{etap4ltable} which also reflect the tendency that the effect of the TFF is sizable and larger than for the case of the $\eta$.
+The decay spectra for $\eta^{\prime}\to e^{+}e^{-}e^{+}e^{-}$ and $\eta^{\prime}\to\mu^{+}\mu^{-}\mu^{+}\mu^{-}$ shown in Fig.~\ref{decayetap4leptons} ((a) and (b) respectively) have been computed by taking Eq.~(\ref{interference}) into account.
+We have represented the contributions of the direct diagram (solid green curve), the exchange diagram expressed in terms of the variable of the direct diagram (dotted red curve), the interference term (dotted blue curve) and lastly the total distribution (dotted black line).
+One interesting feature concerning phase space is that the electronic mode (Fig.~\ref{decayetap4leptons}(a)) is clearly sensitive to the intermediate vector resonances, while the muonic (Fig.~\ref{decayetap4leptons}(b)) is basically not.
+Our predictions are presented in Table~\ref{etap4ltable}, and also reflect the tendency that the effect of the TFF is sizeable and larger than for the case of the $\eta$.
 In particular, the $\mathcal{BR}$ of $\eta^{\prime}\to e^{+}e^{-}e^{+}e^{-}$ and $\eta^{\prime}\to\mu^{+}\mu^{-}\mu^{+}\mu^{-}$ have increased by $20\%$ and by a factor of 2, respectively.
-On the experimental side, we neither have an observation to compare with, while on the theory side we have only found the predictions given in ref.~\cite{Petri:2010ea} with which we are in good agreement for the cases of having two identical dilepton pairs in the final state, while we are slightly below for $\eta^{\prime}\to\mu^{+}\mu^{-}e^{+}e^{-}$.
+On the experimental side, we have no observations to compare with, while on the theory side we have only found the predictions given in Ref.~\cite{lab36} with which we are in good agreement for the cases with two identical dilepton pairs in the final state, while we are slightly below for $\eta^{\prime}\to\mu^{+}\mu^{-}e^{+}e^{-}$.